 4. Dual-Use Dilemma Leading to Concerns Over the Proliferation of Nuclear Weapons from Nuclear Power

-Another criticism against nuclear power involves concerns over the proliferation of nuclear weapons, especially among countries with established civil nuclear power capabilities.
+Another criticism against nuclear power or nuclear energy involves concerns over the proliferation of nuclear weapons, especially among countries with established civil nuclear power capabilities.
 Accordingly, the nuclear fuel cycle creates a dual-use dilemma in which the radioactive byproducts of nuclear fission from reactors can be turned into nuclear bombs.

 Charles D. Ferguson, a scientific consultant for nonproliferation studies, explained that the technologies for producing nuclear fuels for nuclear reactors and electricity generation could also be used to produce explosive materials for nuclear bombs.
 To be specific, there are two pathways available for making these materials: the uranium pathway and the plutonium pathway.
 Essentially, these pathways serve as specific processes for enriching or reprocessing uranium or plutonium for electricity generation purposes and producing weapons-grade materials.